Top Reasons to Wear Sunscreen Every Day

 What’s more, unlike UVB rays that you can see and feel, UVA rays are everywhere all the time.
 They maintain the same strength all year long and can penetrate windows and cloud cover.

 Stream2Sea’s mineral sunscreens, including the original Sport Sunscreen, the EcoStick Sport Sunscreen and the new Every Day Active Sunscreen – are all formulated to protect your skin from both UVB and UVA rays.
-(They’re also the only sunscreens in the world to have been tested and proven safe for fish and coral larvae, but that’s a different blog!)
+(They’re also the only sunscreens in the world to have been tested and proven as safe as possible for fish and coral larvae, but that’s a different blog!)

 Voltar para o blogue